dagster-io/dagster/070_MIGRATION.md

 very well.
 This function is meant to take an _existing_ type -- often from a library that one doesn't control -- and make that type usable as a dagster type, the second argument.

+## Required Resources

+Any solid, type, or configuration function that accesses a resource off of a context object must declare that resource key with a `required_resource_key` argument.

+Error:

+`DagsterUnknownResourceError: Unknown resource <resource_name>.
+Specify <resource_name>
+as a required resource on the compute / config function that accessed it.`

+Fix:

+Find any references to context.resources.<resource_name>, and ensure that the enclosing solid definition, type definition, or config function has the resource key specified in its `required_resource_key` argument.

+Further information:

+When only a subset of solids are being executed in a given process, we only need to initialize resources that will be used by that subset of solids.
+In order to improve the performance of pipeline execution, we need each solid and type to explicitly declare its required resources.

+As a result, we should see improved performance for pipeline subset execution, multiprocess execution, and retry execution.